History of Waterford

-The rocks which form the base of the city all belong to the Palaeozoic Group – principally Ordovician shales underlying sandstone.
-On the East side of the city, the rock is crossed by an alluvial bank running N.E./S.W.
-At the cliffs alongside the banks of the River Suir, above Rice Bridge, inter-stratification of sharply-folded Ordovician Slates and Sandstone conglomerates may be clearly observed.
+Waterford city is situated in south eastern Ireland, on the river Suir [pronounced Shure] about 17 mi from where the river enters the sea.

 Waterford is Ireland's oldest city and is thought to have been founded by Vikings in the 9th century.
 It was taken over by Anglo-Norman invaders in the 12th century, and was one of the most important Old English centres in medieval Ireland.
 Since then it has seen sieges, invasions, famine and economic highs and lows.
-It remains the foremost city in Ireland's south-east.
+It remains the largest city in Ireland's south-east.

-See Rulers of Waterford for a list of the city's rulers from 914 to the present day.
+See Rulers of Waterford for a list of the city's rulers from 914 onwards.

 Foundation

-The foundation of Waterford is claimed in some quarters to have taken place late in prehistoric times.
-Other writers place the event about the middle of the 2nd century.
-However, it is difficult to go along any distance with either theory on the strength of the supporting evidence quoted.

 There are references to Vikings living in the Waterford area in the years 860, 892 and 914, and the foundation of Waterford is generally dated to 914.
 A popular story of Waterford's origins tells that it was established by a Viking-chieftain named Sitric in 853.
-This account is based on an account by Gerald of Wales, and is challenged by Clare Downs in her article The historical importance of Viking-Age Waterford.
+This account is based on an account by Gerald of Wales, and is challenged by Clare Downham in her article The historical importance of Viking-Age Waterford.
 An alternative origin myth is found in the 13th-century Ystoria Gruffudd ap Cynan – in which the Norwegian king Harald Finehair (c.
 850 – c.
 933) is said to have founded Dublin, and to have given Waterford to his brother.

-This part of Ireland, in pre-Danish times, was inhabited primarily by pastoral shepherding peoples and those who made their living hunting.
-Towns were uncommon, excepting settlements surrounding monasteries.
-Seaports, in particular, were all but unheard of until the founding of Waterford, which began its history as a port town.